Joseph551da/Retail_store_analysis_using_excel/README.md

 # 🎯 OBJECTIVE

-Create a annual sales report for 2022.
-So that, Owner can understand their customers and grow more sales in 2023.
+Created an annual sales report for 2022.
+So that the owner can understand their customers and grow more sales in 2023.

-# 🤔 Sample Question on which i have made my report
+# Sample Question on which I have made my report

 1. COMPARE THE SALES AND ORDERS USING SINGLE CHART
 2. WHICH MONTH GOT THE HIGHEST SALES AND ORDERS?